ikadatym-sry/ApexRPCm/README.md

 | LOG_RICH_PRESENCE_KEYS   |    ✕     | Log full Steam rich presence payload whenever it changes (debug/troubleshooting).
 Default is `false`.     |

 Notes:
-- Server/region is only shown when `SHOW_SERVER=true`.
-- If auto-detection does not return a value, ApexRPC falls back to `PLAYING_ON_SERVER`.
-- If `ALWAYS_OVERRIDE_DISCORD_ACTIVITY=true`, ApexRPC keeps a fallback activity active while it is running.
 - Steam mode has the highest fidelity (map/mode/match state).
 EA mode is currently generic due limited public data access.

 ## Important Warning